Skip to content

 Automakers cleared in privacy lawsuit.
 Are your texts and call logs at risk?
 And what other data is being collected?

-A cybersecurity expert reacts and says this decision raises the question as to what other data automakers might be collecting.
+Cybersecurity expert David Choffnes says the decision raises the question as to what other data automakers might be collecting.

 Person using a smart device.